Resident parking permits

 9. Where can my visitors park?

 Visiting motorists may use permit parking spaces so long as they display a valid visitor permit.
-Visitor permits are available from Angel Court, High Street, Colchester or by post from PO Box 5575, Colchester, CO1 9LT in blocks of 10 permits for £8.00, please include 75p towards postage when applying by post.
+Visitor permits cost £8.00 for a pack of 10; please include 75p towards postage when applying by post.
+You can purchase visitor permits by contacting the Parking Partnership on 01206 282316.
+Alternatively, you can apply by post by completing a visitor permit application form.
 Please remember, not being able to obtain a visitor permit or running out of visitor permits are not valid reasons for cancelling penalty charge notices.
-To purchase visitors parking permits over the telephone please contact the Customer Service Centre on (01206) 282700

 10. How is the scheme enforced?